Flipper-XFW/Xtreme-Firmware/scripts/User/ReadMe.md

 ##
 # encode
-Encode an .xbm file into .xb
+Encode an .xbm file into .bm
 encode.py input_image output_image
 You will also get the image dimensions for use in meta.txt
 That's it.